NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting

+\textbf{Dense SLAM and Bundle Adjustment.} Early SLAM pipelines focused on sparse feature matching for pose estimation and mapping \cite{ORBSLAM,Campos2021ORBSLAM3,droid_slam,Engel2018Direct}.
+With advancements in neural scene representations several proposed SLAM frameworks \cite{NICESLAM2022,Zhu2022neuralrgbd} generate dense, pixel-level that yield more detailed and robust reconstructions.
+More recently, 3D Gaussian surface methods have demonstrated real-time rendering with high-fidelity mapping\cite{3dgs,MonoGS,yan2024gs,hhuang2024photoslam,deng2024compact3dgaussiansplatting,yugay2024gaussianslamphotorealisticdenseslam}.

-\textbf{Bundle Adjustment in SLAM.} Bundle Adjustment (BA) alternatively optimizes camera parameters and surface geometry by minimizing errors across multiple frames.
-Traditional geometric Bundle Adjustment minimizes reprojection error by aligning salient 2D image points with corresponding 3D points, assuming static lighting and Lambertian surfaces \cite{Hartley2003}.
-While effective in controlled environments, it struggles in complex or low-texture scenes like endoscopy.
-Photometric Bundle Adjustment \cite{alismail2016photometricbundleadjustmentvisionbased} incorporates pixel intensities into the optimization process, minimizing photometric re-projection errors and proving advantageous in texture-poor environments where feature matching fails \cite{Engel2018DSO}.
-Recent advancements integrate learned feature representations to handle photometric variations in dynamic lighting, enhancing robustness in complex environments \cite{Zhou2020deepba}.
-However, Photometric Bundle Adjustment does not exploit the correspondence cues provided by near-field lighting, i.e. image intensity varies with the relative distance and orientation between the surface point and the camera, which we formulate as Near-Field Light Bundle Adjustment and demonstrate its effectiveness in improving the performance of SLAM frameworks on endoscopic scenes.
+These dense SLAM approaches all rely on a core Bundle Adjustment step.
+Bundle Adjustment (BA) alternatively optimizes camera parameters and surface geometry by minimizing errors across multiple frames.
+Traditional geometric BA aligns detected 2D feature points to their 3D counterparts by minimizing reprojection error, assuming static lighting and Lambertian surfaces \cite{Hartley2003}.
+Although effective in controlled environments, it struggles in complex or low-texture scenes.
+Photometric BA (Photo-BA) \cite{alismail2016photometricbundleadjustmentvisionbased} incorporates pixel intensities into the optimization process, minimizing photometric re-projection errors and proving advantageous in environments where feature matching fails \cite{Engel2018Direct}.
+However, Photo-BA does not exploit the correspondence cues provided by dynamic or near-field lighting where image intensities vary across frames.